Table of contents

 Examples of HTML <body> Tag

-Example 1: Basic Usage of the <body> Tag
+Example 1: Basic HTML Body Tag

 <!DOCTYPE html>